 - In a small bowl mix together the cream cheese, cheddar, mozzarella, parsley and garlic powder.
 Season with salt and pepper to taste.

 - Spoon the cheese mixture evenly into the pocket of each chicken breast.
 Alternatively you can put the filling into a plastic bag and snip the tip to create a makeshift pastry bag to squeeze the filling into the chicken.
-Use toothpicks to seal the pockets shut.

 - Season the top of each chicken breast with salt and pepper then wrap 2 slices of bacon around each chicken breast.